bigdataprocessor/bigdataprocessor2/README.md

 ## Misc
 <img width="300" alt="image" src="./docs/images/BDP2-Misc.png">

+### Misc Menu

+**Misc > Configure Lazy Loading...**
+Configure the x, y, and z dimensions of the lazy loading chunks.
+Motivation: BDP2 lazy loads small chunks from the big image data set, enabling interactive processing of TB sized image data on a standard computer with only a few GB of random access memory.
+Here, the size of these chunks can be configured.
+Normally the default values are good and we do not recommend changing them.
+This menu item has mainly been implemented to facilitate teaching about how different lazy loading schemes affect the performance for different file formats.
+If the data is loaded via Bio-Formats this setting is currently ignored.

-***Misc > Show in Hyperstack Viewer***
+**Misc > Show in Hyperstack Viewer**
 Opens the current image virtually in the “classic” ImageJ hyperstack viewer.
-Motivation: As BigDataViewer is a relatively recent addition to the ImageJ ecosystem  most users are still more comfortable with the ImageJ hyperstack viewer.
-In addition, with the data being displayed in the hyperstack viewer, one has access to many useful inspection tools such as intensity histograms and intensity line profiles.
+Motivation: BigDataViewer is a relatively recent addition to the ImageJ ecosystem  and many users are more comfortable using the ImageJ hyperstack viewer.
+In addition, with the data being displayed in the hyperstack viewer, one has access to many useful ImageJ inspection tools such as intensity histograms and intensity line profiles.

+**Misc > Configure Logging...**
+Presents different logging levels, currently: Normal, Debug, and Benchmark.
+Motivation: For debugging and benchmarking it is very useful to see additional information, which would however distract in daily routine use.
+Please be careful using the Benchmark mode, because additional code is executed that may slow down the application.

 # Additional information